Alecu Filipescu-Vulpea: Regulamentul adoption

 While Kiselyov was in the country in the late 1820s and early 1830s, Filipescu was Minister of Justice (Logothete).
 Under Kiselyov's watch, he helped draft Regulamentul Organic, the Wallachian constitution.
 He was also one of three caretakers (efori) of the national school board, alongside Știrbei and Ștefan Bălăceanu.
 Their program of education was directly inspired from a letter drafted in 1831 by Kiselyov, and called for the designation of at least one public school in each locality.
 In June 1828, Filipescu obtained a state scholarship for the aspiring engineer Petrache Poenaru to study at the Paris Conservatory of Arts and Crafts, later appointing him to teach at Saint Sava.
 He later donated stone quarried on his Bucegi property for writing slates, to be used in rural schools across Wallachia.
-From May 1832, Vulpea involved himself in settling disputes over the ownership and trading of Roma slaves.
+From May 1832, Vulpea involved himself in settling disputes over the ownership and trading of Romani slaves.
 He also helped to capture and sentence the bandit Gheorghe sin Medrea in June 1833—possibly the last case of birching to be recorded in Wallachia.
 Together with other administrators, in 1836 he gave the order to recolonize Severin, which soon replaced Cerneți as the capital of Mehedinți County.

 Vulpea later transferred to the Foreign Ministry.
 He had become especially powerful, but owed his influence to his "absolute adherence to the Russian political line in Wallachia."
 During the 1830s, he befriended Kiselyov's aide, Karneev, who was passionate about coin collecting.
 Vulpea fed this hobby by providing the Russian with coins dug up at Caracal and elsewhere, which Karneev transported to his museum in Saint Petersburg.
 Meanwhile, however, Vulpea continued his marginal contribution to the nationalist project when, as Logothete, he donated "a years' worth" of estates' socage to Câmpineanu's Philharmonic Society, and allegedly wanted to have Wallachia ruled by a foreign prince, as a guarantee against Russian and Ottoman interference.
 He also continued to have fights with the other boyars, especially so in 1835, when he asked treasurers Câmpineanu and Iancu Filipescu-Buzatu for a refund of his alleged expenses and damages incurred in 1821, which he claimed ran at 287,000 thaler.

 Grigore Filipescu wanted the throne for himself, but was ignored by the Russians and had to settle for the position of chief justice.
-Vulpache, meanwhile, was a student in Paris, where he immersed himself in liberal-nationalist politics, alongside colleagues Ion Ghica and Nicolae Crețulescu.
+Vulpache, meanwhile, was a student in Paris, where he immersed himself in liberal-nationalist politics, alongside colleagues Ion Ghica and Nicolae Kretzulescu.
 He also began his administrative career during the early Regulamentul years: in 1835 or 1842, he served as Ilfov County judge.
 He was a protege of Kiselyov's, who obtained for him the office of Aga (or prefect) of the Bucharest police.
 From 1838, he was also Bucharest's Mayor, with the title of Vornic, and from 1842 led the Commune Council.